 - Sustainability: Eco-friendly cores align with green building incentives, potentially reducing regulatory costs.

-Sandwich panel cabins are a sustainable building solution, aligning with the UAE’s focus on eco-friendly construction.
+Sandwich panel cabins are a sustainable building solution, aligning with DUBAI’s focus on eco-friendly construction.
 This section explores their environmental impact and contributions to sustainability.

 Eco-Friendly Materials